The first of many promises Bruno Mäder, head of the company’s biosimilars business unit

 Merck Canada Inc. is one of eight partnering companies that are taking part in this initiative.
 The company in partnership with Samsung Bioepis had previously announced in December, 2015 that it was preparing to bring to market a diversified portfolio of biosimilar medicines in Canada over the coming years.
 Well, the first biosimilar from Merck has arrived, in the form of a biosimilar/ subsequent entry biologic for Enbrel® (etanercept), also known as SB4.
 The product received regulatory approval in Canada for the treatment of rheumatoid arthritis and ankylosing spondylitis and is the first version Amgen’s Enbrel to be approved in Canada.

 This month we go one-on-one with Bruno Mäder, head of the Merck Biosimilars Business Unit in Canada, to discuss the significance of this first approval, and how the broader preferential listing of biosimilars (which according to Mäder are on average 20 to 30 per cent cheaper than biologics) can help sustain the future of Canada’s healthcare system.
-He also believes that BRENZYS™ is set to allow Merck to help generate savings for Canadian provinces, and contribute to the sustainability of the healthcare system, while offering a better value treatment option to the 300,000 Canadians suffering from rheumatoid arthritis and ankylosing spondylitis.
+He also believes that BRENZYS™ is set to allow Merck to help generate savings for Canadian provinces, and contribute to the sustainability of the healthcare system, while offering an alternate treatment option to the 300,000 Canadians suffering from rheumatoid arthritis and ankylosing spondylitis.

 Brenzys™ is a biosimilar of Enbrel®, a drug that’s been approved for more than 15 years and which was the first anti-tumour necrosis factor (anti-TNF) agent approved in Canada.
 Brenzys™ has been approved for two indications, one is rheumatoid arthritis and the other is reducing symptoms of ankylosing spondylitis.
-The approval of Brenzys™ is supported by rigorous analytical structural and functional testing, as well as a Phase 1 pharmacokinetics study and a Phase 3 clinical study comparing Brenzys™ to the originator biologic.

 As well, there are differences which may be due to newer manufacturing technologies.
 We’re essentially manufacturing this biosimilar with more recent technologies, whereas the older biologics were launched in the mid-90s, early 2000s, using technology from that era.
 There are definitely improvements in how we manufacture these products and that’s one of the reasons why we’re able to offer cost-savings.
-Whatever differences there might be, they have not been shown to have any impact on efficacy or safety, and that’s what matters to the patients and their physicians.

 Q: Are there differences in product development when it comes to biosimilars vs originator biologics or other drugs?